CxDrive/aki-guide/_pages/games.md

 title: Games
 ---

-The links below will take you directly to lists of posts tagged for each game.
-If you get a 404 page there are currently no posts available for that release.[^1]
+The links below will take you directly to lists of posts for each release.

-[^1]: Note from C-Drive: *Trust me, I'm working on it!*&nbsp;&nbsp;

 ### Nintendo 64 *(Community Releases)*